mkinnan/og/README.md

 - user
  - groups

-Step 3: Enable the `DrupalGap Organic Groups` sub module that comes with the DrupalGap module.

-Step 4: Flush all of Drupal's caches.
+Step 3: Flush all of Drupal's caches.

 # DrupalGap Setup